-Instead, I suggest to aim for cooking a meal that contains a moderate amount of protein, multiple servings of green/colorful vegetables, and with little starch. ( I often don’t eat any starch at all. )
+Instead, I suggest aiming for cooking a meal that contains a moderate amount of protein, multiple servings of green/colorful vegetables, and little starch. ( I often don’t eat any starch at all. )

 Some research indicates that a combination of many different vegetables and fruit creates the most protective benefit.